Our Team

 Our team is made up of passionate, driven individuals who bring diverse skills and perspectives to everything we do.
 Together, we’re committed to the cultivation of knowledge in agriculture and sustainability within our community.
-Get to know the people behind our success.

 DR. ALEXIS RACELIS